CiscoTestAutomation/genie/docs/blitz/details/yang.rst

                  #  ---------------------------------
         xpath: # Xpath based on `XML Path Language 1.0`_ identifying a resource

-The "rpc" option can be any completely formed valid XML rpc message.
+The "rpc" option can be any well-formed valid XML NETCONF rpc message.

 .. code-block:: YAML